 ORLANDO, Fla. -- The lack of interoperability among traditional performance monitoring tools means data centers must use -- and pay for -- multiple tools.
-But movement toward unified performance monitoring could change all that.
+But movement toward unified performance monitoring and management could change all that.

-Tool vendors want to move toward a monitoring environment that uses fewer, more effective lightweight monitoring tools, according to Jonah Kowall, research VP, who presented during a unified management session here at Gartner's IT Infrastructure and Operations Management Summit this week.
+Tool vendors want to move toward a monitoring environment that uses fewer, more effective lightweight tools, according to Jonah Kowall, research VP, who presented during a unified management session here at Gartner's IT Infrastructure and Operations Management Summit this week.

 Here are the limitations of traditional performance monitoring tools and the potential benefits of next-generation unified monitoring.

 Every organization uses software tools to measure performance.
 This can include application performance monitoring (APM), network performance management (NPM), server performance management, storage performance management and other data center tracking tools.
 But traditional products present a variety of problems that are difficult for IT designers and architects to overcome.

 APM, for instance, is an essential indicator of the user experience and the quality of that application's service to the enterprise.
 But traditional APM tools scattered across a data center may not provide the information IT leaders need to gauge availability.

 Often it's the sheer number of tools that poses the most trouble.
 Many businesses rely on silos for core tasks like server, network, storage and even virtualization management.
 Since most tools are based on proprietary software, they typically do not integrate or share data -- limiting the view between silos.

 The tool count multiplies as each functional area justifies and introduces new software.